-Doctor of Philosophy in Nanotechnology
+Doctor of Philosophy in Electrical and Computer Engineering (Nanotechnology)

 The University of Waterloo offers the first MASc and PhD programs in Nanotechnology of its kind in Canada.
 The interdisciplinary research programs, jointly offered by three departments in the Faculty of Science and four in the Faculty of Engineering, provide students with a stimulating educational environment that spans from basic research through to application.
 The goal of the collaborative programs is to allow students to gain perspectives on nanotechnology from a wide community of scholars within and outside their disciplines in both course and thesis work.